Radhika-Envision/Upmark/doc/aws.md

 1. Copy the config files to a new directory, and edit them to suit your needs:

     ```
-    cp -a src/app/config ~/aq_conf
+    cp -a src/app/config ~/u-conf
-    nano ~/aq_conf/aq.conf
+    nano ~/u-conf/upmark.conf
     ```

     - `ANALYTICS_ID` is your Google Analytics ID (if you have one).
-    - `DATABASE_URL` should be updated to use the RDS endpoint.
-It should be something like `postgresql://postgres:PASSWORD@postgres.foo.ap-southeast-2.rds.amazonaws.com:5432/postgres`
+    - `PG*` should be updated to use the RDS endpoint.
     - `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` are the credentials of
       the AWS IAM user who has access to the aquamark bucket.